Resources on the Web

 Senior Products Services – Compare senior products and services on a wide range of topics.

-Seniors’ Health Insurance Information Program
+Medicare and Seniors’ Health Insurance Information Program (SHIIP)

 The counselors on this toll free line offer free and unbiased counseling on Medicare health care products.
 They provide assistance with Medicare/Medicaid billing errors, fraud and abuse.